 Seniors may transfer their property tax base on a primary residence in California under Propositions 60 and 90

-Under Propositions 60 and 90, a 55+ homeowner may transfer of the lower property tax base may only be done once and the homeowner must buy and sell within two years.
+Under Propositions 60 and 90, a 55+ homeowner may transfer of the lower property tax base may only be done once and the homeowner must buy or build a new home and sell within two years.

 Important Dates to Remember for Prop 60 & Prop 90